Budapest is among the most exquisite cities in Europe and itโ€™s a market I know well, having invested in real estate here for several years.

 Airbnbs in the Jewish district

-Overall though, I would be wary of making a real estate investment in Budapest that is purely focused on Airbnb as the likelyhood of further restrictions or outright bans is significant.
+Overall though, I would be wary of making a real estate investment in Budapest that is purely focused on Airbnb, as the likelihood of further restrictions or outright bans remains significant.

 Expected Yields